COMIC BOOK MOVIE SOUNDTRACKS: HOW WE WENT FROM EPIC TO AWESOME

 In fact the soundtrack was jam packed with work from artists like Pantera, Nine Inch Nails and Rage Against The Machine all throwing their creative ideas in.
 Batman eventually got in on the action.
 After kicking Tim Burton aside because of his inability to make Batman friendly enough for McDonald's (that's a whole different story) a new director was brought in and with that a whole new take on the soundtrack.
 These songs went on to be hit singles, grammy award winners and personal favourites of mine.

 With the standards of the films scores dropping so did the films quality.
-Most of the 90's (and those first few years of the 00's that still thought that it was 1997) we got films like JUDGE DREDD, SPAWN and DAREDEVIL which had totally forgettable themes and extremely similar songs making up their soundtrack.
+Most of the 90's (and those films from the first few years of the 00's that still thought that it was 1997) got films like JUDGE DREDD, SPAWN and DAREDEVIL which had totally forgettable themes and extremely similar songs making up their soundtrack.

 Films like BLADE, MYSTERY MEN and STEEL started introducing dance music, hip hop (and whatever 'Smash Mouth' are) into our films soundtracks.
 How far removed had we come from the Man of Steel?
 Whether you liked the songs or the films, one thing was certain.
 The soul of comic book films had gone from the silver screen.
 If you wanted a great superhero theme tune you had to turn to saturday morning television.